One of the hardest things about SEO is this:

 There two main ways to track keyword rankings…

 First, you can use a rank tracking tool.
 You enter a set of keywords that are important for your SEO campaign.

 And the tool will let you know where you rank for those search terms.
 And track your rankings over time.

-The second way is to check out organic keyword reports in SEO tools like Moz, SEMrush and Ahrefs.
+The second way is to check out organic keyword reports in SEO tools like Semrush.